kputnam/piggly/README.markdown

 * Cannot parse nested dollar-quoted strings, eg $A$ ... $B$ ... $B$ ... $A$
 * Report generation is resource intensive and slow
 * SQL statements are not instrumented, so their branches (COALESCE, WHERE-clauses, etc) aren't tracked
+* Not all PL/pgSQL grammar is currently supported, but this is easily addressed

 ## Requirements
 * [Treetop] [2]
-* Stored procedures stored on the filesystem, defined with "CREATE OR REPLACE FUNCTION ..."
+* Stored procedures stored on the filesystem, defined as `CREATE **OR REPLACE** FUNCTION`
 * The [ruby-pg driver] [3], and for the time being, ActiveRecord (some workaround should be possible)

 ## How to Install